Cultures Around the Written World

-If there is a reason that the Clublanders fight so well, it is because they fight so often.
-They are under constant threat from the Frostwroth barbarians to their north, and it is a rare winter when those barbarians do not attack somewhere along the Clublander coast.
+If there is a reason that the Clublanders fight so well, it is because they fight often.
+They are under constant threat from the Frostwroth barbarians to their north, and it is a rare winter when those barbarians - or the Frozen Dead of the north - do not attack somewhere along the Clublander coast.
 Collamoor boasts a large number of standing troops, but even so they cannot be everywhere, and those who live farther away must be ready to defend themselves when the barbarians attack.
 Clublanders take pride in knowing they defend the rest of the Houselands from the Frostwroth, but feel some resentment that they get little support from the other houses.

 The House of Diamonds, Westall

 Diamondlanders are shrewd businessmen who place great emphasis on material wealth.
 They are very much about appearance and position, and often display both in complicated games of intrigue.
 No one throws a party like a Diamond.
 While Diamonds often appear on the surface as benevolent, beneath the surface is often found a heart as cold and unforgiving as their namesake.
 Diamonds love to make deals, though be careful what deals you make, because a Diamond will hold you to your end.
 Diamondlanders tend to look down their noses at the other Houses.
 They are well aware that they are the wealthiest, and flaunt that wealth.
 Many great Men of Science workshops and guilds are found within the Diamondlands, as well as some universities.